Christmas tree themes: 11 on-trend decorating schemes to try in 2024

 "For lighting, stick with your current lighting tones, so if you have warm lighting go for warm lights.
 Contrasting lighting is a big no!"

 Rachel says that a fashionable and cosy Christmas tree is "essentially a balancing act".
-Each time you place a decoration try to coordinate where the next one will go and think about the size, color, and texture of the items.
+Each time you place a decoration try to coordinate where the next one will go and think about the size, colour, and texture of the items.

 "Start with your standout decorations and place them in the prime locations making sure that each section of the tree has a good standout bauble.
 A great tip to make your tree look taller is to hang any large decorations at the bottom and keep going smaller towards the top," she notes.